AndreaDiotallevi/CV/README.md

 ## Skills

-**Responsibility and accountability**

-I take ownership for the work I do on my own and as part of a team, accepting accountability for the results.
+- **Responsibility and accountability**: I take ownership for the work I do on my own and as part of a team, accepting accountability for the results.
 At Proctor and Matthews Architects, I was responsible for the construction detailed design and site inspections of [John Dower House](https://www.proctorandmatthews.com/project/john-dower-house-cheltenham), contributing to the final completion of the building while managing a professional relationship with the contractor.

-**Sustained focus and precision in reviewing technical information**

-I am able to stay focused for long hours and have the necessary patience to review technical information.
+- **Sustained focus and precision in reviewing technical information**: I am able to stay focused for long hours and have the necessary patience to review technical information.
 At my previous job, I checked sub-contractors drawings and specifications of a multi-residential project at construction stage, and my overall accuracy assisted the contractor with the delivery of a quality product.

-**Indipendent learning and interdisciplinary approach**

-I consider myself a dynamic person, always eager to learn new skills and develop my personal knowledge.
+- **Indipendent learning and interdisciplinary approach**: I consider myself a dynamic person, always eager to learn new skills and develop my personal knowledge.
 Over the last two years, I have picked up several programming languages for different purposes, like python to automate boring stuff at my previous job and javascript to create interactive generative artworks in the browser.

 ## Education